Ministry of Public Works (Indonesia): Indonesian period

 After the G.30S PKI event, the Government immediately formed the Revised Dwikora Cabinet and among others, appointed Ir Soetami who succeeded Suprajogi as Coordinating Minister for Public Works.

-The public works ministry was formed during the Ampera Cabinet, which was the first Cabinet during the New Order era and Ir.
+The reunified public works ministry was formed during the Ampera Cabinet, which was the first Cabinet during the New Order era and Ir.
 Soetami remained in his post.
-With the Decree of the Minister of PUT dated 17 June 1968 N0.3 / PRT / 1968 and amended by the Ministerial Decree of PUT dated 1 June 1970 Number 4 / PRT / 1970, the department an organizational structure was constructed.
-As a further illustration of the division of tasks within the public works department, the public work duties at that time was handed and being managed by the regional authorities themselves.
+With the Decree of the Minister of PUT dated 17 June 1968 N0.3 / PRT / 1968 and amended by the Ministerial Decree of PUT dated 1 June 1970 Number 4 / PRT / 1970, the ministerial structure was amended to suit the changing methods of construction of public works projects.
+As a further illustration of the division of tasks within the public works department, the public work duties at that time was handled and being managed by the regional authorities themselves.

+This setup lasted until 2024, when the Ministry of Housing and Residential Areas was created.

 Structure

-On 12 May 2020, the structure of the Ministry was expanded by the Minister of Public Works and Housing Decree No. 13/2021 into:
+The structure of the Ministry was expanded by the Minister of Public Works Regulation No. 1/2024 and 1/2025 into: